 “Lower concentration of heparin required for thrombin inhibition” (Graph #2 – This graph is on the lower portion of the left side panel of the Visual Aid and Booth Panel ATR105)

 Graph #2 shows that ATryn requires less heparin for half-maximal thrombin inhibition than that required by hpAT, 0.045 nmol/L compared to 0.151 nmol/L, respectively.
-These data were referenced to “Data on file,” but were actually from a study published by Edmunds et al. in 1998.
+These data were referenced to “Data on file,” but were actually from a study published by Edmunds et al.

 “Restores 96.3% of functional AT levels in hereditary AT deficiency at completion of continuous infusion therapy” (Graph #3 – This graph is on the upper right side panel of the Visual Aid and on the upper half of Booth Panel ATR108)